haneyr/bq-academy-datagov-lab/README.md

 **[View Notebook](./03%20-%20Import%20Metadata.ipynb)**

 **What You'll Learn:**
-- Create custom aspect types for organization-specific metadata
+- Creating custom metadata fields for your specific needs
-- Import external metadata into Dataplex Universal Catalog
+- Importing metadata from external systems into Dataplex
-- Attach custom business metadata to existing data assets
+- Adding business context to technical metadata
-- Programmatically enrich catalog entries
+- Programmatically updating catalog entries

-**Business Value:**
-Many organizations have metadata in external systems (data catalogs, business glossaries, lineage tools) that needs to be consolidated.
-This notebook demonstrates how to:
-- Migrate metadata from legacy catalogs into Dataplex
-- Add business-specific metadata (data owners, stewards, classifications)
-- Enrich technical metadata with business context
-- Create a single source of truth for all data metadata

-This is critical for organizations consolidating multiple catalogs or migrating to Google Cloud.
+**Why This Matters:**
+If you have metadata scattered across different tools (old catalogs, spreadsheets, business glossaries), you can consolidate it into Dataplex.
+This notebook shows you how to bring in external metadata and add business-specific fields like data owners, stewardship info, or classification levels.

 ---